2021-2023 Human Genetics Scholars

-Oscar Rodriguez is a PhD student at the Icahn School of Medicine at Mount Sinai in the Department of Genetics and Genomic Sciences under the supervision of Dr. Andrew Sharp and Dr. Ali Bashir.
+Oscar Rodriguez is a Postdoctoral Fellow at the University of Louisville School of Medicine and was recently awarded The Zuckerman Postdoctoral Scholar Fellowship.
+He received his PhD from the Icahn School of Medicine at Mount Sinai in the Department of Genetics and Genomic Sciences under the supervision of Dr. Andrew Sharp and Dr. Ali Bashir.
 His research focuses on resolving complex regions of the human genome and structural variants with a particular focus on tandem repeats and the immunoglobulin heavy chain locus.
 He received his B.Sc. in Biomedical Science with a focus on Bioinformatics from the NYU Tandon School of Engineering.

 The University of Chicago